ab/sixword/README.md

 ## Comparison to other encodings

+See also: Bubble Babble, PGP Word List, Diceware, Base64, Base32

 - Bubble Babble does not use full words, so it is more difficult for humans to type or communicate over the phone.